baldengineers/easytf2_mapper/readme.txt

 Ctrl+S = choose skybox texture.
 I reccommend choosing one that you want, the default is pretty bland.

 Ctrl+E = export vmf. do this when you're done.
+This will export, then give you an option to launch your .vmf into hammer.

 Ctrl+J = Change environmental lighting (obsolete)